skiadas/PanthR/docs/source/API.rst

 Data communication takes place in JSON format.
 Each JSON object needs to contain the following keys:

     :id:
-        The established id for the client.
+        The established id/hash for the client.
-    :commands:
+    :objects:
-        An array of one more more objects, each representing a "command".
-The various available commands listed below.
+        An array of one more more objects, each representing an "object".
+The various available object listed below.
-        We need to arrange things so that addons can create new commands.
+        We need to arrange things so that addons can create new "objects".
 Ideally this should be done in two levels, in Javascript as well as R.

-Commands
+Objects
 ~~~~~~~~
-Each command has a specific list of expected keys.
+Each object has a specific list of expected keys.
 Any other keys will be ignored.
-Commands fit in two main types: Structures, and Executes.
-All commands are represented in the API as a JSON object, with the ``command`` key holding the command's name.
+All objects are represented in the API as a JSON object, with the ``type`` key holding the objects's type.
+Objects fit into the following broad types:

 Structures
 ++++++++++